 I remember a day that I was walking in the park.
 I was watching my shadow.
 Sometimes it was in front of me.
 Sometimes behind me.
 It all depended upon how the light from the sun shone on me.
 I had a thought, “When the light shines on us, we can see everything.”
 So, I stepped into a meditation where I asked God to shed light on all of me.
 I wanted to see it all – the good, the bad, the beautiful, the shame, the fear, the courage, and the combination of everything I had created in my life.
 I was 45 years old.
 It was the most cathartic moment of my life.

-Releasing our past can be scary.
+Releasing our past can be scary and painful.
 It means that we let go of the stories that bind us.
 It means revisiting memory lane with a new heart – a heart of forgiveness and understanding.
 Forgiveness – the “F” word that most people misunderstand – is for self-freedom and nothing else.
 We can’t release our past without it.
 You know you’ve forgiven yourself when you become indifferent to something.
 When the past no longer triggers you, you can confidently step into the reality that you have placed your past in the proper perspective – it no longer affects you.

 If you are struggling with letting go of the past, any part of it, here are some things you can do to help the process.